 AP Biology UC/CSU Approved?
 Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite , , A 'B' (83%) or better in Honors Biology and a 'B' (83%) or better in Honors Chemistry, or an 'A' (93%) in CP Biology and an 'A' (93%) in CP Chemistry; must be concurrently enrolled in Algebra II or higher.
-Course Description during the drives the to reprodu informatio possess co The AP Biology course is a college introductory biology course, the equivalent of that usually taken by biology majors during their first year.
+Yes Credits 10 Credits/Year Prerequisite A 'B' (83%) or better in Accelerated or Honors Biology and a 'B' (83%) or better in Honors Chemistry, or an 'A' (93%) or better in CP Biology and an 'A' (93%) or better in CP Chemistry; must be concurrently enrolled in Algebra II or higher.
+Course Description during the drives the to reprodu informatio possess co Advanced higher.
+The AP Biology course is a college introductory biology course, the equivalent of that usually taken by biology majors during their first year.
 The four big ideas covered on the AP Biology examination are: 1) the process of evolution drives the diversity and unity of life 2) biological systems utilize free energy and molecular building blocks to grow, to reproduce and to maintain dynamic homeostasis 3) living systems store, retrieve, transmit, and respond to information essential to life processes, and 4) biological systems interact, and these systems and their interactions possess complex properties.
 Laboratory experience is included in all AP Biology courses.
 Students will take the Advanced Placement Examination at the end of the year.
+Open to juniors and seniors.